 - whether or not there is readily available information to satisfy us that the active constituent would meet the safety criteria, in particular:

-- whether the constituent is, or is part of, a product in respect of which a standard is specified in the European pharmacopoeia, the British pharmacopoeia (veterinary), the United States pharmacopeia or any other publication that we consider appropriate
+- whether the constituent is, or is part of, a product in respect of which a standard is specified in the European Pharmacopoeia, the British Pharmacopoeia (including the BP (Veterinary)), the United States Pharmacopeia or any other publication that we consider appropriate

-- whether it would be preferable to exempt the active constituent from the operation of the Agvet Code (or parts of it).
+- whether it would be preferable to exempt the active constituent from the requirement for approval.